CleanroomMC/cleanroom-website/docs/groovy-script/mods/inspirations/cauldron.md

     boiling(Boolean)
     ```

 - `PotionType`.
 Sets the input potion type.
-Requires exactly 0 and exactly 1.
+Requires greater than or equal to 0 and less than or equal to 1.

     ```groovy:no-line-numbers
     inputPotion(PotionType)